ozyurtf/cpu-scheduler/README.md

 In addition, a process typically includes information like:

-- variables of the program
+- variables
-- code of the program
+- code
-- program counter (it is a hardware resource that keeps track off the next instruction to be executed)
+- program counter *(it is a hardware resource that keeps track of the next instruction to be executed)*
-- registers (this is another hardware resource that can hold any kind of data that is necessary for the execution)
+- registers *(this is another hardware resource that can hold any kind of data that is necessary for the execution)*
-- process state (this state can be "Created", "Running", "Ready", etc. and it represents the current state of the process)
+- process state *(this is the current activity of the process)*

-Okay these are good to know but where are these information stored and how the process can access to these information ?
+Okay these are good to know but where are these features stored and how the process can access to them ?

+### Address Space

 These information are basically stored in physical memory.
-Each of these information has a physical address.
-Hardware components such as CPU, for example, use these physical addresses directly when fetching/storing data in the physical memory.
-But processes don't load/store information through physical addresses.
-For processes to access to the information in memory, we first virtualize the addresses in the memory, in other words, we translates the physical addresses into virtual addresses.
-These virtual addresses are represented as strings and they basically point to the physical addresses.
-Processes interact with these virtual addresses directly and the virtual address the process wants to access is translated into physical address and the information that is located at that physical address in the memory is retrieved to the process.
+And each of these information has a physical address in the memory.

+Hardware components such as CPU, for example, use these physical addresses directly when storing/fetching data through physical memory.
+But processes don't access to the information in the physical memory through physical addresses.

+For processes to access to the information in memory, we virtualize the addresses in the memory, in other words, we translate the physical addresses into virtual addresses.
+These virtual addresses are represented as strings and they basically point to the physical addresses in the memory.
+And when a process wants to access to the information in the memory, it can use its virtual address and the information in the memory that is pointed by the virtual address is retrieved to the process.

-And we call a range of these virtual addresses **address space**.
+We call a range of these virtual addresses **address space**.

-### Address Space

-Address spaces can be generally either flat or segmented.
-In flat address space, we store the virtual addresses consecutively just like how we store data in array.
-In segmented address space, we group the virtual addresses and divide them into segments based on their groups, and store these virtual addresses in segments.
-When we make groups in the address space, the operationg system can effectively treat these segments as a region that has the same properties.
+Address spaces can be either flat or segmented in general.
+In the flat address space, we store the virtual addresses consecutively just like how we store data in array.
+The entire virtual address space is treated as a single, continuous region.

+In segmented address space, however, we group the virtual addresses based on their properties and divide them into segments based on their groups, and store the virtual addresses in segments.
+When we make groups in the address space, the operationg system can treat these segments as a region that has the same properties.

 Segmented address space also provides protection of each segment.
 We can assign different access permissions (e.g. read only, reaad write, execute only) to different segments and this can prevent unauthorized access to the critical memory regions.

 Also one note is that if we have two same applications, their address space will be exactly the same.

 Okay we talked about the processes, how do they look like, what kind of components they include, how they access to the information in the memory.
-Let's now talk about the lifecycle of a process from process creation to process implementation and process termination.

-So, maybe the first question we should ask is: when processes are created ?
+But now the question is: when are these processes are created ?

 ## Process Creation

+Processes are created in many different time frames.
+In below, we can see some of the periods when the processes are created:

 - When the system is initialized.
-      - When a computer initializes the operationg system and loads it to the memory, initialize hardware devices, etc. And during these times, new processes can be created.
+      - When a computer initializes hardware devices, and the operationg system and it loads the operating system into the memory, new processes are be created.
-      - During system initialization, some processes are created to run in the foreground to allow the users to interact with them.
+      - During the system initialization, some processes are created to run in the foreground so that they can allow the users to interact with them.
-      - And similarly during system initialization, some processes are created to run in the background to perform tasks (e.g. managing resources, without interacting with the user.
+      - And similarly during the system initialization, some processes are created to run in the background to perform tasks (e.g. managing resources) without interacting with the user.
 - When processes are running, these processes typically create new processes as well.
-- The user can execute some codes or open applications and these actions create processes as well.
+- The user can execute some codes or open applications and these actions create processes.
 - The operationg system can create processes that will to provide services.
 - When the user enters into a system interactively (e.g through terminal, remote shell, or a graphical login screen), a new process is created to be able to handle the user's session and allow the user to interact with the system.

-Now the question is: how the processes are implemented ?
+After learning how/when the processes are created, the next thing we might ask is: how these processes are implemented and then terminated ?

+## Process Termination

+Here are some of the distinct scenarios of process termination

+- When a process completes its execution without any problem, it exits **voluntarily**.
+We can call this **normal exit**
+- When a process encounters an error/exception during its execution, it exits **voluntarily**.
+We can call this **error exit**.
+- When a process encounters a severe error that will cause the operating system to operate unsafely (e.g. by potentially damaging the system or causing data loss), the operating system terminates the process immediately.
+The process is not given a chance to take any action, that's why the exit is **involuntary** and the user may end up with losing the changes he made before the error.
+We can call this **fatal error**.
+- Sometimes, a prcoess may explicitly terminate another process.
+One example of this might be terminating a process that has not been responding for a very long time.
+Because the process is not given any chance to take action, this is an **involuntary** termination as well.
+- When a process has run longer than expected, they may be terminated as well.
+We can call this **time limit exceeded error**

 ## Process Implementation

+In any given time, there might be many different processes that are in different states.
+Some of them might be waiting to be executed by the CPU, some of the others might be running, some others might already be terminated, etc.

-Once the processes are created, there might be too many of them.
-And in each one of these processes, there might be too many information that we have to deal with.
-Therefore, to be able to manage all the processes properly, we can try to store the important information about these processes (e.g. state of the process, its priority, program counter, pointers to memory, IO status information, etc.) in a data structure, and manage the processes through this data structure more easily.
+And in addition, in each one of these processes, there might be too many information that we have to deal with.
+These are too many information.
+Therefore, to be able to manage all the processes properly, we can try to store all the important information about these processes (e.g. state of the process, its priority, program counter, pointers to memory, IO status information, etc.) in a data structure, and manage the processes through this data structure.

 We call this data structure **Process Control Block (PCB)**.
-The process control block is basically created and managed by the operating system.
-This means that there is no reference other than the process ID to access to that object from the user space.
+It is created and managed by the operating system.
+This means that there is no reference other than some kind of ID to access to these objects from the user space.

-All the information in the process control block must be saved when the process is switched from one state to another.
-When the process transitions from one state to another, the operating system must update the information in the process control block.
-And when the processors switches from executing one process to another process, the state of the current process and the contents of its registers must be saved.
-This ensures that when the process continues to be executed later, it can continue execution from where it stopped without losing any important data or progress.
+Also, let's say that there are two processes: process A and process B and CPU is currently executing the procss A. When the CPU switches from executing process A to executing process B, all the information in the process A's process control block must be saved.
+This ensures that when the process A continues to be executed later, it can continue its execution from where it stopped without losing any important data or without losing its progress.

+One of the benefits of using process control block is, for example, it becomes possible to interrupt a running process and then resume its execution later by storing the state information of the process in the process control block.
+So, process control block allows us to support/manage multiple processes.

-Since each process will have a distinct process control block, to be able to access these process control blocks properly, we can assign a unique ID, which we call **Process ID (PID)**, to each process, and store the process ID and process control block in a new data structure.
+Since each process has a distinct process control block, to be able to access these process control blocks properly, we can assign a unique ID, which we call **Process ID (PID)**, to each process.
+And we can store the process ID along with the process control block in a new data structure.
 And we call this data structure **Process Table**.

-When we pass the process ID, the kernel will basically look that process ID in the process table and verify that you have the rights to access the process control block.
+When we pass the process ID, the kernel will basically look that process ID in the process table and verify whether you have the right to access the process control block or not.

+In addition to the process table, the operating system maintains some other tables as well such as memory table, IO table, file table to be able to manage the resources properly when the processes are being executed.

+In below, we can see the tables that are maintained by the operating system to manage the execution of processes and their accesses to the system resources.

 ```
 ---------
-Memory    -------------------> Memory Table
+Memory    -------------------> Memory Table (memory allocation and usage for each process)
 ---------
-Devices   -------------------> IO Table
+Devices   -------------------> IO Table (available IO devices, their status, associated processes)
 ---------
-Files     -------------------> File Table
+Files     -------------------> File Table (open files file descriptors, file access permissions)
 ---------
 Processes -------------------> Process Table
 ----------                     -------------